xmatters/xm-labs-consul/README.md

 # Consul

-This integration lets you take in checks from Consul and alert users.
+This integration lets you alert users in xMatters when there is a critical check in [Consul](https://www.consul.io/).

 ---------